ExistensialReset/flowmosr/possible_related/GSSC_FLOW.md

 ## 🌍 Introduction: What is GCCS?

-**Global Commons Capital System (GCCS)** is a macro-economic redistribution framework aiming to provide:
+GCCS is a macro-economic redistribution framework aiming to provide:

 - **Universal Dividend:** unconditional basic income globally
 - **Commons Capture:** land, carbon, and natural resources managed as shared assets